-WVU Medicine Behavioral Medicine and Psychiatry (BMP) is dedicated to creating an atmosphere of openness and inclusion of all individuals.
-We value the diversity of our staff and of our community, which includes but is not limited to individuals who differ in terms of age, appearance, ethnicity and race, financial means, sex, gender, language, military experience, nationality, physical and mental abilities, politics, religion and spirituality, region, and sexual orientation.
+WVU Medicine Behavioral Medicine and Psychiatry- Martinsburg (BMP) Diversity Statement terms of age, appearance, ethnicity and race, financial means, sex, gender, language, military experience, nationality, physical and mental abilities, politics, religion and spirituality, region, and sexual orientation.
 We strive to be mindful of not only visible but also the invisible diversity factors that may impact our interactions with others.
 Our goal is to continuously increase our awareness of diversity in all its manifestation and be aware of the ways diversity impacts our work with patients, colleagues, and the larger community.
 We recognize that diversity in a rural versus an urban population may differ, and we strive to be inclusive of all residents of the Eastern Panhandle.